abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-Furthermore, we cannot define a functions that works for polymorphic $Maybe$ (regardless of the type they are holding), so we have to generate not only the datatype, but all functions that use it.
+Furthermore, in STLC we cannot define a functions that works for polymorphic $Maybe$ (regardless of the type they are holding), so we have to generate not only the datatype, but all functions that use it.

-To combat this problem, and to ascend ourselves from *Simply-typed* Lamblda Calculus and *Polymorphic* Lambda Calculus (AKA System F), we define type-level arrows.
+To combat this problem, and to ascend ourselves from *Simply-typed* to *Polymorphic* Lambda Calculus (AKA System F), we define type-level arrows.

 But, actually we should talk about Kinds first...